ASSERT-KTH/depclean/README.md

 original source code of the application nor its original `pom.xml`.
 It can be executed as a Maven goal through the command line or integrated directly into the Maven build lifecycle.

-For a visual idea of what DepClean can do for you, have a look at the [depclean-web](https://github.com/castor-software/depclean-web) project.
+For a visual illustration of what DepClean can provide for your project, have a look at the [depclean-web](https://github.com/castor-software/depclean-web) project.

 ## How does it work?